What is a binding vs. non-binding contract?

 While there are several differences between binding vs. non-binding contracts, there’s one thing every contract needs: a signature.

-To make signing contracts simple, use online signatures with a program like Adobe Sign.
-You can add legal signatures to Word Documents, PDFs, and more quickly and easily right from your computer or other device.
+To make signing contracts simple, use online signatures with a program like Acrobat Sign.
+You can add legal signatures to Word documents, PDFs, and more quickly and easily right from your computer or other device.

-Learn more about what Adobe Sign can do to simplify contract creation.
+Learn more about what Acrobat Sign can do to simplify contract creation.